2014 Porsche Boxster Expert Review:New Car Test Drive

 How far things have come since the original Porsche Boxster made its debut 15 years ago.
 Back then, it was one of an assortment of new German roadsters, along with the Mercedes-Benz SLK and the BMW Z3, aiming to carve out a niche above that most affordable of 2-seaters, the Mazda Miata.
 That first-generation Porsche was fun to drive and arguably the most sporty and competent of the Teutonic trio, but there was a massive gap between the Boxster and the classic 911.
 Each successive generation of the Boxster has gotten better and better, both in terms of looks and performance.
 And that's clearly the case with the 2013 redesign.

-2013 Porsche Boxster models come standard with partial leather/Alcantara seats with power recline, three-spoke leather-wrapped wheel with power tilt/telescope, 2-zone automatic climate control, AM/FM/CD/MP3 with 7-inch LCD, Bluetooth hands-free phone, power heated mirrors, rain-sensing wipers, HomeLink, cruise control, alarm, 18-inch aluminum wheels.
+Boxster comes standard with partial leather/Alcantara seats with power recline, three-spoke leather-wrapped wheel with power tilt/telescope, dual-zone automatic climate control, AM/FM/CD/MP3 audio with 7-inch LCD screen, Bluetooth hands-free phone connectivity, power heated mirrors, rain-sensing wipers, HomeLink, cruise control, alarm, automatic-extending rear spoiler, and 18-inch aluminum wheels.

 The added wheelbase has largely benefited the interior, starting with seats that can travel an extra inch rearward.
 Those seats, meanwhile, offer substantial lateral support, as we discovered during both some aggressive track driving and a slightly more leisurely route through the Alabama countryside.
 But they're also pleasantly comfortable after even several hours behind the wheel.